robstoll/atrium/README.md

 then only failing expectations are shown.

 <details>
-<summary>💬 Show only failing expectations/elements earlier than 10 elements?</summary>
+<summary>💬 Show only failing expectations/elements earlier than 10 expected elements?</summary>

 You can use the `report` option to specify when Atrium shall start to show only failing expectations.
 Following an example changing the limit to 3 elements by using `showOnlyFailingIfMoreExpectedElementsThan` :